andersonFaro9/andersonFaro9/README.md

 .
 I'm Anderson Faro, a very passionate developer...
 I really love to program! 💕 <br/>
 .
-An eternal apprentice, and passionate about technology 💻
+An eternal apprentice, and passionate by technology 💻

 🤓 I am currently a student at Rocketseat learning Full Stack:<b>TypeScript, Node.js, React Native and React</b>. <br/>